-Bringing in the most money are Operations Managers — their earnings average $150K annually.
-Senior Mechanical Engineers are a close second at $76K per year.
+Bringing in the most money are Operations Managers — their earnings average approximately $140K per year.
+Senior Mechanical Engineers are a close second at $84K along with Mechanical Engineers ($75K) and Construction Project Managers ($65K).
+Near the bottom at Otis Elevator Company are Account Managers, pulling in an average of just around $57K.

 Years of Experience